Sawara old water town and the vicinity

-Sawara was formerly a rice growing region, developed as a logistics base of river transportation to transport rice to Edo City (former Tokyo).
-Since the development of waterway also so encouraged business in Sawara that wealthy merchants had built solid houese along a stream in the central town, which visitors can still find to this day.
+Sawara was formerly a rice-growing region, developed as a logistics base for river transportation to transport rice to Edo City (former Tokyo).
+The waterway development also encouraged business in Sawara; wealthy merchants had built solid houses along a stream in the central town, which visitors can still find.

-The houses built approx. 100 years ago.
+The houses were built about 100 years ago.
 Compared with brick houses, wooden houses are hardly preserved.

-In Sawara, there are other cruise services available, one in the old town to cruise along Onogawa stream, and other is in the Suigo Sawara Municipal Aquatic Botanical Garden.
-These would be options for tourists who don’t have much time for Katozu twelve-bride cruise.
+In Sawara, there are also small boat tours available.
+The one is in the old town to travel along the Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
+One of these boating tours may be an option for tourists who want to take a shorter tour.

 Katori-jingu Shrine 香取神宮(かとりじんぐう)

-Sawara is also known as a spot where various waters sports can be enjoyed, such as boating, canoeing and fishing.
-On weekends, cars towing a boat or a jet ski bike can be seen often on streets around there.
+Sawara area also has places where various water sports can be enjoyed, such as boating, canoeing, and fishing.
+On weekends, cars towing a boat or a jet ski bike can often be seen on the streets there.

-From Keisei Ueno Station, take Keisei Honsen Line (Travel time 70 min.) and get off at Keisei Narita station.
-Take an one-min walk to get to JR Narita Station.
+From Keisei Ueno Station, take the Keisei Honsen train (Travel time 70 min.) and get off at Keisei Narita station.
+Take a one-min walk to JR Narita Station about 50m away.

-From JR Narita Station, take a train on the JR Narita-sen Line JR成田線 and get off at Sawara station 佐原駅 (Travel time: Approx.30 min.).
+From JR Narita Station, take a train on the JR Narita-sen Line JR成田線 and get off at Sawara station 佐原駅 (Travel time: About 30 min.).

 A 10-min walk from Sawara station to the old district.

-* JR Narita-sen is a single-track line and it runs only every one hours or so.
+* JR Narita-sen is a single-track line, and the train runs only every one hour or so.

 * There are two JR Narita-sen lines.
-Be sure to take a JR Narita-sen line bound for Matsugishi stn (松岸駅）. or Chofu station.（銚子駅)
+Be sure to take a JR Narita-sen line bound for Matsugishi sta. (松岸駅）. or Chofu station.（銚子駅)

-The Narita-sen (sub)Line bound for Abiko takes you to a totally different place.
+Remember, the train on the Narita-sen (sub)Line bound for Abiko takes you to a different destination.

-* From JR Tokyo Staion (Yaesu Exit), express bus services to Sawara are also available.
+* From JR Tokyo Station (Yaesu Exit), express bus services to Sawara are also available.